aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion: Study Design

 \subsection{Benchmarks}

 We conduct experiments on the following benchmarks:

-\textbf{CoLT-132K (Test)} is the test set of \method-132K collected by this paper.
-It covers four programming languages (\ie Python, Java, C/C++, Go) and three completion scenarios (\ie API invocation, single line, and spans), with a total of 12,000 samples.
-Each completion scenario under a language contains 1,000 samples.
-Notably, the test set was meticulously collected from repositories created after May 2024 to prevent data leakage.
+\textbf{CoLT-132K (Test)} is the test set of \method-132K, consisting of 12,000 samples.
+It covers four programming languages (\ie Python, Java, C/C++, Go) and asks LLMs to generate two types of context-aware code, including cross-file API invocations and code spans similar to the cross-file context.
+Each language contains 3,000 samples.
+Notably, the test set was meticulously collected from repositories created after March 2024 to prevent data leakage.
 For detailed information, please refer to Section~\ref{sec:CoLT:data}.

 \textbf{CrossCodeEval} \cite{CrossCodeEval} is a multilingual repo-level code completion benchmark, including 2,665 Python samples, 2,139 Java samples, 3,356 TypeScript samples, and 1,768 C\# samples.
-We reuse the cross-file context retrieved by BM25 in CrossCodeEval.
+We reuse the cross-file context retrieved by BM25 provided in CrossCodeEval.